 With a sales team that is often on the road, the ability to access and use Salesforce from mobile devices is critical to Columbia Business School Executive Education.
 “Our team really benefits from using the Salesforce1 Mobile App on the iPad,” adds Belland.
 “They can get real-time information from anywhere.”

 Individuals or companies can apply to the school online, and easily add their human resources and employee history information.
-An app built on App Cloud tracks billing and lets students pay online, saving Columbia’s accounting department time and resources.
+An app built on Salesforce Platform tracks billing and lets students pay online, saving Columbia’s accounting department time and resources.
 Students can log on to view past payments and unpaid invoices.
 The platform extends to the group experience in class, too.
 “If there are opportunities to further engage students, for example, we can work in real-time to add value and recognize excellence in learning.” adds Belland.

 “Salesforce isn’t just a tool, it’s a member of our team,” concludes Belland.
 “It’s helping our business in significant ways.”